WordPress/gutenberg/packages/components/src/dropdown-menu/README.md

 ![Don’t use a DropdownMenu for important actions that should always be visible.
 Use a Toolbar instead.](https://wordpress.org/gutenberg/files/2019/01/DropdownMenuDont.png)

 **Don’t**
-Don’t use a DropdownMenu for important actions that should always be visible.
+Don’t use a DropdownMenu for frequently used actions.
 Use a Toolbar instead.

 #### Behavior